2012 Mac Mini SSD upgrade (Intel 520 480GB) and Drive Cloning Notes

 Other Mac Mini Mods/Upgrade Articles:

 For other articles on DIY upgrades and mods, see the Mac mods/upgrades page.
-The original article on Late 2012 Mac Mini HDMI problems (w/tips and notes on other issues, special OS X 10.8.2 builds for late 2012 macs) is here.
+The original article on Late 2012 Mac Mini HDMI problems (with tips and notes on other issues) is here.